islomar/poc-golang/README.md

 * The net/http package provides an HTTP client.
 * The client handles HTTP Keep-Alive using a pool of connections, by default.

+## html/template
+* It doesn't do automatic escaping

 ## Interesting links

 ### Videos